- slide 1 of 3

 Redirected Frustration

 I felt great.
 I had just taught an amazing lesson on the importance of writing strong sentences.
-Students gave me high-fives as they walked out the door.
-Finally, they would be writing effective sentences in their essays.
+Students gave me high-fives as they

-My joy turned to horror as I read the same drivel that had haunted my existence for years.
-"What did I do wrong?"
+But when they turned in their assignments, my joy turned to horror as I read the same drivel that had haunted my existence for years.
+“What did I do wrong?”
 I cried, as stunned students snickered at my incredulity.
 Seconds before peppering the class with double-edged sharpened pencils, I had an idea: maybe I should come up with a lesson on writing strong sentences and teach them how to actually do it instead of just telling them how important it is.
-I put the pencil sharpener away, called my wife, and told her I'd be home late.
+I put the pencil sharpener away, called my wife, and told her I’d be home late.

 I had work to do.
 I had to create a lesson plan for writing effective sentences.
 Here's what I came up with: